mrnguyener21/Udemy-Complete-SQL-Bootcamp-2020/section_2_sql_statement_fundamentals.md

 sum(case when department = 'A' then 1 else 0 end)/ nullif(sum(case when department = 'B' then 1 else 0 end),0)
 ) as department_ratio
 from depts

+select * from customer
+create view victor_customer_view as select first_name,last_name, address from customer join address on customer.address_id = address.address_id

+select * from victor_customer_view

+create or replace view victor_customer_view as select first_name,last_name,address,district from customer join address on customer.address_id = address.address_id

+--below is how to delete a view drop view customer _info

+--below is an example to change view name alter view victor_customer_info to v_c_info